green wave image

 Theorbo: Kristiina Watt

-Discover insights into Roman life in Britain with this unique talk, tour of the beautifully preserved mosaic floors and extensive collection of Roman archaeology - along with a rare opportunity to hear live music in the historical setting of Brading Roman Villa (one of the finest Roman sites in the UK).
+Discover insights into Roman life in Britain with this unique talk and tour of the beautifully preserved mosaic floors and extensive collection of Roman archaeology - along with a rare opportunity to hear live music in the historical setting of Brading Roman Villa (one of the finest Roman sites in the UK).

 After insights from Pat Barber, join for a recital presented by Kinga Ujszaszi and Kristiina Watt which explores the turbulent musical landscape of 17th-century Italy.
 This was a time when compositional and instrumental styles and techniques were changing at arguably the fastest rate in Western classical music history.
 Wars raged between the various city-states, and plagues swept across the region at regular intervals.